MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/how-cds-sql-differs-from-transact-sql.md

 ## Functions

-Learn about the categories of built-in functions you can use with Common Data Service environments through the SQL endpoint.
+Learn about the categories of built-in functions you can use with Dataverse environments through the SQL endpoint.

 More information: [What are the SQL database functions?](/sql/t-sql/functions/functions)